stevecalderone/PPR1978_Typescript/README.md

 '*********************************************************************************************

-To use this code in Google Sheets do a find and replace in eosCode.js to delete the following lines or sections of code:
+This code (eosCode.js) was developed in VSCode and needs to be modified for use in Google Sheets.
+To use this code in Google Sheets preform a find and replace in eosCode.js to delete the following lines or sections of code:

 1
-all instances of 'exports.* = *;'
+Delete all instances of 'exports.* = *;' for example:
-for example:
 'exports.phaseCp = phaseCp;'

 2
-located at the top of eosCode.js 'Object.defineProperty(exports, "__esModule", { value: true });'
+Delete the following code located at the top of eosCode.js 'Object.defineProperty(exports, "__esModule", { value: true });'
 'var findCubicRoots_js_1 = require("./findCubicRoots.js");'
 'var Math = require("mathjs");'